 A summer internship is kind of a trial period, where the company can closely observe the work ethic and behaviour of prospective employees and employ the few who they feel would be a good fit for the company’s culture.
 You can consider it an extended evaluation of sorts; and a lot of top Indian companies only hire full-time employees from their pool of summer interns

 Remember, time isn’t a friend for summer interns.
 It takes interns a couple of weeks to understand the work and get attuned to the work culture, and it isn’t uncommon to realize that half of the internship duration is over before you even figure out a plan of action for your project and decide how to go about it.
 Hence ever so much reason to get going right from the start.
+One of the first things you can do is to find out what kind of projects summer interns have done before you, and a great starting point is this list of S&M summer internship projects across 90+ companies.

 Seniors Are a Treasure Trove of Knowledge